Freedisch/ml-protocol/README.md

-Here's a suggested README.md content for your GitHub repository hosting the transfer learning assignment using the Breast Cancer Dataset.
-This README will provide an overview of the project, its structure, and usage instructions.
+This GitHub repository is hosting the transfer learning assignment using the Breast Cancer Dataset.
 ### README.md Content

 ```markdown